 Spring is here, which for many of us means spring cleaning and the start of a new season.
-While some of us are cleaning out our closets or our garages, it's also a great time to think about cleaning up your website.
-Take a look at a few of the suggestions below and get to cleaning!
+While some of us are cleaning out our closets or our garages, it's also a great time to think about spring cleaning for your website.
+Take a look at a few of the spring cleaning hacks below and get to cleaning!

 Large, Out of Date Images

 Toss out any images on your website that look dated or off-brand compared to the rest of your website.
 While you're at it - remove any images with over-sized pixels that could be causing a delay in load times.
 Slow load times can seriously hinder the user experience.
 In fact, Kissmetrics reports that 40% of all people abandon a website that takes more than three seconds to load.
 Out of date or slow plugins should also be re-evaluated for their usefulness and deleted as necessary.